forever9teen/alx-higher_level_programming/0x03-python-data_structures/README.md

-Write a function that replaces an element in a list at a specific position without modifying the original list (like in C).
+Write a function that removes all characters c and C from a string.

-Prototype: def new_in_list(my_list, idx, element):
+Prototype: def no_c(my_string):

-If idx is negative, the function should return a copy of the original list
+The function should return the new string

-If idx is out of range (> of number of element in my_list), the function should return a copy of the original list

 You are not allowed to import any module

-You are not allowed to use try/except
+You are not allowed to use str.replace()